wing5wong/artisan-whs-static/source/_events/2021-07-25_whanganui-collegiate-school-sports-exchange-away.md

 ---
-title: Whanganui Collegiate School sports exchange (away)
+title: Whanganui Collegiate School sports exchange (away) - CANCELLED
 date: 2021-08-17T21:52:58.907Z
 ---
 We have our annual Collegiate Sports Exchange on Wednesday 18 August at Collegiate.